ooyala/chromecast-sample-receiver/README.md

 - For Android, view the sample Chromecast Sender [Android App](https://github.com/ooyala/android-sample-apps/tree/master/ChromecastSampleApp)
 - Purchase a Chromecast device

+## Getting started
+To start using custom receiver you need to call [`OOCast.init()`](#oocast) method to initialize the receiver.
+If you don't want to apply any customization - call the method without any parameters and you should be good to go.
+If you want to customize the receiver - consult with [Customization section](#customization).

+> Note: please note that it is crucial to call `OOCast.init()` method in order for receiver to work properly

 ## Flow transition between screens

 | screen              | transitions to              | description                                                                                 |